๐Ÿ“ฃHonors Marketing

 Why This Matters

-Distribution channels determine how your product actually reaches customers—and on marketing exams, you're being tested on your ability to analyze why a company chooses one channel strategy over another.
+Distribution channels determine how your product actually reaches customers.
+On marketing exams, you're being tested on your ability to analyze why a company chooses one channel strategy over another.
 This isn't just about memorizing definitions; it's about understanding the trade-offs between control vs. reach, cost vs. coverage, and brand image vs. market penetration.
 These concepts appear repeatedly in multiple-choice questions and form the backbone of FRQ scenarios asking you to recommend distribution strategies.

 Channel Structure: How Many Steps to the Customer?